Balleul History, Family Crest & Coats of Arms

 Early Notables of the Balleul family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Balleul Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Balleul Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: